allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-11-what-i-learned-this-year.md

-check pat year stuff for this one: https://www.nytimes.com/2018/02/27/magazine/red-dots-badge-phones-notification.html and https://news.ycombinator.com/item?id=26011847 https://news.ycombinator.com/item?id=26010927 also go back and review and revise the blog tf bro
+check pat year stuff for this one: https://www.nytimes.com/2018/02/27/magazine/red-dots-badge-phones-notification.html and https://news.ycombinator.com/item?id=26011847 https://news.ycombinator.com/item?id=26010927 also go back and review and revise the blog tf bro how to plan time with lists and docs and new year for blog topic should probably start deleting all the other what i learned this year stuff since i never actually read them or plan to, along with just blog clean up and proof reading

 # Introduction

 Third year and third post, to follow up on [2019]({{site.baseurl}}/2020/01/20/what-i-learned-this-year.html) and [2020]({{site.baseurl}}/2021/01/11/what-i-learned-this-year.html).